Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

-We also present the performance of the considered decoy allocation schemes for different configurations of available resource reserved for the deception mechanism.
-Specifically, we restrict the analysis for $M = 500$ and we compute the decoy allocation when $\delta = \{0.2, 0.3, 0.4\}$.
+We present the performance of the considered decoy allocation schemes for different configurations of decoy resource ratio $\delta$ in the scenario of $M = 500$.

-In Fig. \ref{fig:resources_paths_covered}, we show the ratio of DAPs over the total number of APs for different resource configurations.
-By increasing the number of resources assigned for the decoy deployment, the optimal and heuristic schemes increase the APs coverage by placing a higher number of decoys.
-Conversely, we remark the performance degradation of the linear scheme whose underestimation error of the DAPs number gets more severe as the decoy deployment availability increases.
+In Fig. \ref{fig:resources_paths_covered}, we show the decoy interaction probability for different resource configurations.
+By increasing the number of resources assigned to the decoy placement, the optimal and heuristic schemes increase the APs coverage by allocating a higher number of decoys.
+Conversely, we observe the performance degradation of the linear scheme due to the increasing underestimation error of the DAPs number that gets more severe as the decoy deployment availability increases.

-In Fig. \ref{fig:resources_avg_decoys_per_aps}, we show the average number of decoys per DAP.
+In Fig. \ref{fig:resources_avg_decoys_per_aps}, we show the average number of decoys per AP.
 The heuristic scheme performance is comparable to the optimal scheme in every configuration.
 This result is achieved by distributing the decoy allocation on the available nodes in order to balance the resource consumption.
-In detail, by ranking microservices according to the number of deployable decoys, the heuristic scheme prioritizes the placement of decoys that can produce a high number of DAPs and at the same time, have a low resource consumption.
+In detail, by ranking microservices according to the number of deployable decoys, the heuristic scheme prioritizes the placement of decoys that can produce a high number of DAPs and, at the same time, have a low resource consumption.

-Finally, in Fig. \ref{fig:resources_perc_decoys} we shows the percentage of allocated decoys.
-As previously observed, all schemes deploy the same number of decoys in every resource configuration scenario.
-This fact further highlights the resource-efficiency of the proposed approach that leverages the topological structure of the APs to tradeoff the resource consumption for an effective decoy allocation.